savchenko/windows10/README.md

 ![HVCI](https://user-images.githubusercontent.com/300146/64527010-019fd680-d344-11e9-9cbe-08fe004c1baf.png)
 ...plus some more VMs on the side.

-3. Be aware of the performance hit from countermeasures against [2019 side-channel attacks](https://www.intel.com/content/www/us/en/architecture-and-technology/engineering-new-protections-into-hardware.html).
+1. Be aware of the performance hit from countermeasures against [2019 side-channel attacks](https://www.intel.com/content/www/us/en/architecture-and-technology/engineering-new-protections-into-hardware.html).
 Down the track, you can obtain CPU stepping by running `wmic cpu get caption` in PowerShell and, if using Intel, comparing against [this list](https://www.intel.com/content/www/us/en/architecture-and-technology/engineering-new-protections-into-hardware.html).

 # Before installation
-3. Un-plug ethernet if present, disable WiFi.
+1. Un-plug ethernet if present, disable WiFi.
-3. Install latest BIOS from a vendor or flash Coreboot with the latest CPU microcode.
+1. Install latest BIOS from a vendor.
-4. Strip Intel ME using [metool](https://github.com/corna/me_cleaner) or be ready to assess/update/patch using CSME, link above.
+1. Strip Intel ME using [metool](https://github.com/corna/me_cleaner) or be ready to assess/update/patch using CSME, link above.
-4. Enable UEFI-native boot, "Secure boot", DEP, VTx/VT-d (or AMD-V).
+1. Enable UEFI-native boot, "Secure boot", DEP, VTx/VT-d (or AMD-V).
-5. In case you are using Intel&trade; CPU, consider disabling HyperThreading&reg;.
+1. In case you are using Intel&trade; CPU, consider disabling HyperThreading&reg;.
    1. On certain SMB platforms IntelTXT&reg; is enabled and not exposed in BIOS which may prevent from disabling HT.
-   2. This, however, sometimes can be circumvented by using vendor's mass-provisioning tool.
+   1. This, however, sometimes can be circumvented by using vendor's mass-provisioning tool.
 For example, HP:
    ```powershell
    .\BiosConfigUtility64.exe /setvalue:"Trusted Execution Technology (TXT)","Disable" /cpwdfile:"pwd.bin" /verbose
    ```